TheMatjaz/matjaz.it/content/post/2016-02-05-numerus-v2-0-0-released.md

 aliases      = []
 categories   = ["Software"]
 date         = "2016-02-05T08:49:53+00:00"
 description  = "Numerus is a library to convert from and to roman numerals.
-I rewrote it from Java to C, making it a lot better and faster" draft        = false highlight    = false slug         = "numerus-v2-0-0-released"
+I rewrote it from Java to C, making it a lot better and faster." draft        = false highlight    = false slug         = "numerus-v2-0-0-released"